steqeq/0000/docs/how-to/fine-tuning-llms/overview.rst

 To simplify running a fine-tuning implementation, the `Transformer Reinforcement Learning (TRL)
 <https://huggingface.co/docs/trl/en/index>`_ library provides a set of tools to train transformer language models with
-reinforcement learning, from the Supervised Fine-tuning step (SFT), Reward Modeling step (RM), to the Proximal Policy Optimization (PPO) step.
-The ``SFTTrainer`` API in TRL encapsulates these PEFT optimizations so users can easily import their custom training configuration and run the training process.
+reinforcement learning, from the Supervised Fine-Tuning step (SFT), Reward Modeling step (RM), to the Proximal Policy Optimization (PPO) step.
+The ``SFTTrainer`` API in TRL encapsulates these PEFT optimizations so you can easily import their custom training configuration and run the training process.

 .. _fine-tuning-llms-walkthrough-desc: